Home Insights Marketing Performance

 The Change Management Gap

 There is a persistent and damaging pattern in how organisations allocate transformation budgets.
-Technology investment is planned meticulously — vendor selection, licensing, implementation, integration, and infrastructure all receive detailed financial scrutiny.
+Technology investment is planned meticulously vendor selection, licensing, implementation, integration, and infrastructure all receive detailed financial scrutiny.
 Change management, if it appears in the budget at all, is typically an afterthought.
 A line item rather than a programme.
+This imbalance is a common challenge in digital transformation in Australia.

 The research on this is unambiguous.
 Organisations that invest heavily in change management are significantly more likely to meet their transformation objectives.
 The recommended ratio is roughly 40% of transformation investment directed at technology and 60% directed at people and process.
 In practice, most organisations invert this.
-They spend 80% or more on technology and wonder why adoption falls short.
+They spend 80% or more on technology and wonder why adoption falls short, particularly during digital transformation in Australia.

 The organisations that get this right treat change management as a capability, not a cost.

 The organisations that get this right treat change management as a capability, not a cost.
 They build internal expertise over time.
 They develop repeatable frameworks that improve with each programme.
-And they accumulate an institutional ability to change — which becomes one of the most durable competitive advantages available.
+And they accumulate an institutional ability to change which becomes one of the most durable competitive advantages available.
+For organisations pursuing digital transformation in Australia, this capability often determines whether transformation efforts succeed or fail.

 What Success Looks Like